Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 Soggy gear is a solvable problem.
 You have the map now.
 Go use it.

 Team Cover or Team Liner?
 Which side of the debate are you on?
-Have you had a rain cover fail on you in spectacular fashion, or found a setup that works perfectly?
+Have you had a rain cover fail on you, or found a setup that works perfectly?
 Share your experience in the comments!

 Sonia Zannoni